Margriet & Pieter inaugurate Aruban National Museum & Park

 The evening continued for the pair with the inauguration of the “spectacular” museum in Oranjestad, the Aruban capital.
 The event occurred on a grand scale, with a program of performances by both local and international artists capping off the royal inauguration.
 Once again, the royals given a tour of the museum.
 MANA is now open to the public, who can view various interactive displays which offer a glimpse into 5,000 years of the history of the region.

-Tagged Aruba, Awards, Official Visit, Princess Margriet, Prof. Pieter van Vollenhoven.
+Tagged Aruba, Awards, Official Visit, Princess Margriet of the Netherlands, Prof. Pieter van Vollenhoven.